 A Space Analog for the Moon and Mars

-If accepted, teams of four can live within SAM from two weeks to a few months at a time, while additional crew can stay on the Biosphere 2 campus, making use of the dedicated control room and lodging.
-Crew can rotate on a scheduled basis.
-EVAs in pressure suits are assisted by SAM staff, enabling a fully immersed experience, from start to finish.
+If accepted, teams of up to four can live within SAM from two weeks to a few months at a time, while additional crew can stay on the Biosphere 2 campus, making use of the dedicated Mission Operations Center and lodging.
+Crew can rotate from Ops to SAM a scheduled basis such that each team member has a chance to work in both environments.
+EVAs in pressure suits are assisted by SAM staff, enabling a fully immersed, safe experience, from start to finish.

 SAM development is lead by University of Arizona Biosphere 2 Director of Researcher Kai Staats in concert with senior staff at Biosphere 2.
 SAM is a return to the origin of the iconic Biosphere 2 and a look to the future as we prepare to become an interplanetary species.
 At SAM you are a part of this next, great adventure.